kynanvwright/rule-post/README.md

 - Nested structure of enquiries, responses and comments
 - Inline pdf and doc viewing

+## MVP
+- Each team has an account
+- Scheduled publishing
+- RC can skip scheduling as detailed in the rule
+- Basic email alerts
+- Colour-coding (optional but good)

 ## Future Features
 - Doublecheck that backend functions are ensuring user has correct permissions
 - Delay publishing to specific times